Byterset/n64brew/README.md

 make sure your Makefile and modern.makefile are set up correctly to reflect the location of the sdk on your machine and the names of the compiler, linker etc binaries.

 this repo contains a custom build of trhodeos' (https://github.com/trhodeos) `spicy` (https://github.com/Byterset/spicyhttps://github.com/Byterset/spicy) which is an open source replacement for nintendo's `mild` to create ROMs.
-The only difference with this included `tools/spicy` binary is that this version allows for custom rom headers so you can set the region, name etc of your rom.
+The only difference with this included `spicy` binary (tools/spicy/spicy) is that this version allows for custom rom headers so you can set the region, name etc of your rom.

 run `make` to build